MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

   ** 4. Interoperability**

-The product utilizes an SQL database to store user information, and transfer this information in real time to a website coded in HTML containing the GUI.
+The product utilizes an SQL database to store user information, and transfers this information in real time to a website.
 Therefore it is essential that these two major software components are able to cooperate in a way that minimizes user inconvenience.
-The communication between the two components must be efficient and effortless for the user.
-Updating user/vote data should be near instant(under 3 seconds).
+Updating user/vote/challenge data should be done quickly(in under 10 seconds).

  **5.5 Business Rules**